dragnet-org/dragnet_data/README.md

 Included web page components:

-- dates, times, and timezones in any recognizable format
+- days, dates, times, and timezones in any recognizable format
 - humanized date/time representations, such as "Today" or "13 hours ago"

 Excluded web page components: